 Set back Distances – Setback distance is the distance of RRS from the face from the edge of the carriageway.

-Also, see the link of free view of the course module:
+Also, see the link of a free view of the course module:

-What is the need of terminal at the start or endpoint of a Steel Barrier?
+What is the need for a terminal at the start or endpoint of a Steel Barrier?

 Terminals are provided to absorb the direct impact on a vehicle in case a vehicle leaves the collide with the front face of the barrier.
 Terminals play a very important role to adequately deliver the performance of an RRS system.